 It is for this reason that Self-Care is key in recovering a full sense of Self-Worth, where you can show up fully and safely to life, allowing the emotions to come without them hijacking your human experience, something that is so important when we’re tackling mental health issues.

-From pushing yourself to make an effort to get up and do practical things around the house, to booking time with a loved one or with a book, anything you commit to in order to nourish yourself will help you in your journey towards greatness and joy.
+From pushing yourself to make an effort to get up and do practical things around the house, to booking time with a loved one or with a book, to creating a new Meditation practice for yourself, anything you commit to in order to nourish yourself will help you in your journey towards greatness and joy.
 It might not feel like much at the time but afterwards, you’ll feel better and, as you commit to investing in yourself consistently, this will help you face emotional challenges much more empowered.

 To start this journey, you can create a simple schedule for yourself where errands, work and housekeeping is booked, but also Self-Care activities that will equally nourish you, this way you can stay on top of all of your needs.